 ANCIENT GREEK PHILOSOPHY

 A critical examination of the ancient Greek philosophers, with particular emphasis on Plato and Aristotle.
 Prerequisite: Students who have not completed at least one prior course in philosophy must have consent of instructor.
 Alternate years.

-A survey of 17th‑ and 18th-century European philosophy which examine important philosophical texts from some of the following: Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, Rousseau and Kant.
+A survey of seventeenth‑ and eighteenth-century European philosophy which examines important philosophical texts from some of the following: Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, Rousseau, and Kant.
 The course considers these texts in their historical context and also tries to see how the views of these philosophers have influenced ours on a variety of issues, particularly those concerning mind and matter, science and knowledge, and the nature of a morally acceptable government.
 Prerequisite: Students who have not completed at least one prior course in philosophy must have consent of instructor.
 Alternate years.

 PHILOSOPHICAL ISSUES IN CRIMINAL JUSTICE

 A philosophical examination of some important controversies which arise in connection with the American criminal justice system.
 Typically included are controversies about the nature and purpose of punishment, the proper basis for sentencing, the correct understanding of criminal responsibility, and the rationale and extent of our basic human rights with respect to the criminal law.